travetto/travetto/module/rest-session/README.md

    * The hash of the session at load
    */
   /**
-   * The session key name
+   * The session identifer
    */
-  readonly key: string;
+  readonly id: string;
   /**
    * Session max age in ms
    */